lwqs93/MDL/README.md

 Numpy==1.17.2

+Matplotlib==3.1.1

+# Preprocessing

+The MDL employ the datasets whch are preprocessed based on the file DATASET.txt, and the speed data and volume data are separated to form two input datasets.
+The the missing and erroneous records were properly remedied by using the historical averaged based data imputation approach.
+Then, we speed data and volume data were saved as "s.csv" and "v.csv" respectively, which can be fed in the Code_of_the_MDL_model.py.

 # Python script explanation
-The MDL employ the datasets whch are preprocessed based on the file DATASET.txt, and the speed data and volume data are separated to form two input datasets.

 create_dataset_input(data,look_back,look_ahead)----create the dataset for input